ahmednule/puppet/README.md

-This project is obout petowners
+# This project is obout petowners

+#apart from django install this, pip install django-crispy-forms crispy-bootstrap5